hsu1123/Data_Science_final_project/README.md

     <td>4.42</td>
   </tr>
 </table>

-* More detail in report.pdf and slide.ppt
+* More detail show in report.pdf and slide.ppt